 I’ve played this side by side with the Yamaha P45 and you can feel a big step up in quality from the sounds to key-action with the FP 10.

-When it comes to digital pianos under $500, these are definitely the top picks currently available.
+When it comes to the best digital pianos under $500, these are definitely the top picks currently available.

 Have you tried any of these options?
 What are your favorites currently available?